-Dave’s MSc course was in Biomedical Engineering where he will conduct research into the development of more advanced prostheses with an aim to allow the amputees to take part in more dynamic sports such as basketball and tennis.
-Dave’s course started in September 2013 and completed in October 2014, to take into account his Invictus Games activity, residing at Imperial during the week and returning home to Southampton when the course permitted.
+Dave’s MSc course was in Biomedical Engineering where he conducted research into the development of more advanced prostheses with an aim to allow the amputees to take part in more dynamic sports such as basketball and tennis.
+Dave’s course was completed to take into account his Invictus Games activity, residing at Imperial during the week and returning home to Southampton when the course permitted.

 DAVE AWARDED AN MBE

-Dave Henson was made an MBE (Member of the Most Excellent Order of the British Empire) in the Queen's Birthday Honours List for 2014.
+Dave Henson was made an MBE (Member of the Most Excellent Order of the British Empire) in the Queen's Birthday Honours List.

 Dave was mentioned in an article on Business in The Community as an example of what can be done and this aligns with the aims of the Explora Foundation and the Explora Scholarship Fund, where we aim to help members of the Armed Forces and their dependants, where the serving member has been killed, injured and disabled as result of their Service.
 The article can be viewed here.

 DAVE HENSON MSc PROJECT ON INTERNAL KNEE JOINT FOR AMPUTEES